Haven Holidays Nepal

 Pros and Cons of Trekking in April

-Meanwhile, Trekking the Langtang Valley in April packs in a lot of upsides, but it’s not all easy walking.
+Meanwhile, the Langtang Valley Trek in April packs in a lot of upsides, but it’s not all easy walking.
 April shows off the rhododendrons at their best—forests streaked in brilliant reds and pinks from Syabrubesi all the way up to Ghoda Tabela.
 If you’re a sucker for great views, you’re in luck: the skies are clear, and you get some of the sharpest mountain vistas you’ll ever see, especially from Kyanjin Gompa.
 Take out your camera—those flower-lined trails with Langtang Lirung in the background are tough to beat.

 Actually, the weather helps, too.
 April stays mostly dry, so trails are solid and trekking feels comfortable.
 Mornings have a cool edge, perfect for climbing higher without overheating.
 Sunrise up on Tserko Ri?
 The light and visibility just nail it this month.